zgormez/Deetect/README.md

-# deep learning-based all-in-one image analysis tool for cell quantification
+# Deetect: a deep learning based image analysis tool for quantification of adherent cell populations on oxygenator membranes after extracorporeal membrane oxygenation therapy
 an automated deep learning-based all-in-one image processing pipeline for image sequences of the examined ECMO-membranes to quantify cell depositions in certain areas and identify predilection sites for increased cell adherence.

 ## dataset